brazil-data-cube/rstac/README.md

 information assets.
 The specification can be consulted in [https://stacspec.org/].

-R client library for STAC (`rstac`) was designed to fully support STAC v0.8.1.
+R client library for STAC (`rstac`) was designed to fully support STAC v0.8.1 and v0.9.0.
 As STAC spec is evolving fast and reaching its maturity, we plan update `rstac` to support upcoming STAC 1.0.0 version soon.